Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 It is unclear who pays the associated costs of using an experimental product—clinic or doctor visits, lab tests, imaging, and any additional monitoring and treatment the patient may need while using the product.
 The company developing the product might.
 Insurers might, although most private and public insurance companies do not pay for investigational medical products outside of clinical trials.
 Patients may be responsible for paying for all or a portion of these costs.

-A company that provides its investigational drugs via the right to try pathway is similarly limited to charging patients only for the direct manufacturing costs.
-There is little public information regarding patients who have received investigational drugs through right to try, so we do not know whether companies will utilize this cost recovery option or provide their products for free.
-At this time, CUPA is aware of one patient who received an investigational drug for free.
-As with expanded access, it is likely that patients will be responsible for paying for all or a portion of the ancillary costs.
+A company that provides its investigational drugs via the right to try pathway is similarly limited to charging patients only for the direct manufacturing costs, although it does not have to submit cost calculations to any oversight body, as is required by the FDA for expanded access.
+There is little public information regarding patients who have received investigational drugs through right to try, so we do not know whether, in general, companies willing to use the right to try pathway will utilize this cost recovery option or provide their products for free.
+As with expanded access, it is likely that patients will be responsible for paying all or a portion of the ancillary costs.

 Questions Asked by Patients About Preapproval Access